GambetaClub/Tennis-Reservation-System/README.md

 * In Date.get_courts() implement a way that the function takes as an argument if it's a clinic or not.

+* Add different colors for each type of activity.
+If there is a pro assigned.
+Also, give a color to each pro.

 * Create Test for models:
     Member: Done
     Event: Done